macchina/docs/m2/technical-references/installation.md

 ## Under-the-Dash (UTD)

-The "Under-the-Dash" version of M2 plugs directly into the OBD2 port of the modern car.
+The "Under-the-Dash" version of the M2 plugs directly into the OBD2 port of the modern car.
 Any car built after 1996 has an OBD2 port near the steering wheel, under the dash.

 <img src="/images/UTD_09c94.png" width="640" />